papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 - **Logs** - detailed records of system activities and events
 - **System events** - notifications of significant occurrences within the network
 - **Tracing** - detailed analysis of execution paths and operations
-- **Custom API calls (through PolkadotJs)** - personalized interfaces for interacting with the network
+- **Custom API calls (through Polkadot.js)** - personalized interfaces for interacting with the network
 - **Commands** - instructions or directives executed by the network

 These abstractions are expressed by sentences defined in a natural language style.
 Therefore, each test line will be mapped to a test to run.
 Also, the test file (`*.zndsl`) includes pre-defined header fields used to define information about the suite, such as network configuration and credentials location.